 Top Daycare Form Templates

-This daycare daily report form is used to record children’s overall behavior in the facility.
-Use this template to take note of a child’s eating habits and attitude towards learning activities.
-Conducting daily reports can help assure parents that their child’s well being is given the utmost care.
+This daycare daily report template is used to record children’s overall behavior in the facility.
+Use this template to take note of a child’s eating habits and attitude toward learning activities.
+Conducting daily reports can help assure parents that their child’s well-being is given the utmost care.

-This Child Observation Report template can be used to record the educator’s observations on the child’s behavior, interactions, and learnings in the daycare.
-Take pictures with iAuditor on your mobile to document the social, emotional, communication, cognition, or physical learnings of the child.
-Conveniently send your observation reports to parents via PDF or a weblink that they can click anytime anywhere on their mobile, iPad, tablet, or computer.
+This child observation form template can be used to record the educator’s insights on the child’s behavior, interactions, and learnings in the daycare.
+Take pictures with SafetyCulture on your mobile to document the social, emotional, communication, cognition, or physical learnings of the child.
+Conveniently send your forms to parents via PDF or a web link that they can click anytime anywhere on their mobile, iPad, tablet, or computer.

-This Preschool Skills Checklist can be used to assess the physical, mental, and emotional learning developments of a child.
+This preschool skills checklist can be used to assess the physical, mental, and emotional learning developments of a child.
 Perform preschool assessments to help identify the child’s readiness and improvement on skills needed for the next school year.
-This Preschool Skills Checklist covers social, motor, language, reading, comprehension, and writing skills.
+It covers social, motor, language, reading, comprehension, and writing skills.
 Moreover, subjects like math, science, arts, music, and social studies are also included in this checklist.

-You can use this Preschool Assessment Checklist to evaluate the child’s learning development.
-This template can help assess the child’s approach to learning and observe the child’s social and emotional development.
-The teacher can take photos with iAuditor on a mobile device and generate reports to show how the child participated in daycare activities.
+You can use this preschool assessment checklist to evaluate the child’s learning development.
+This template can help assess the child’s approach to learning and take note of the child’s social and emotional development.
+The teacher can take photos with SafetyCulture on a mobile device and generate reports to show how the child participated in daycare activities.

-Use this Daycare Contract Template converted using iAuditor to document the agreement between the parent/s and the daycare.
+Use this daycare contract template converted using SafetyCulture to document the agreement between the parent/s and the daycare.
 This template includes the child's personal information, daycare schedule, mode of payment, and special requests or instructions from the parents.
 Verify the agreement through digital signatures and send copies via PDF or weblink.